RhitiB/Car_Pricing_Germany/README.md

 ## Dataset Source

-The dataset used in this project was obtained from Germany Used Cars Dataset 2023 available on Kaggle.
+The dataset used in this project was obtained from Germany Used Cars Dataset 2023 available on Kaggle (https://www.kaggle.com/datasets/wspirat/germany-used-cars-dataset-2023).
 After downloading, the files were renamed as follows:

 - cars_dataset.csv (original dataset)